-Discovery comes before designing logos, building a beautiful color palette, drawing wireframes inAdobe Xd, or writing any code.
+Discovery comes after Kickoff and before designing logos, building a beautiful color palette, drawing wireframes inAdobe Xd, or writing any code.
 Discovery is about making sure our team solves the right problems for the right audience.
 It ensures that your new website speaks to your audience and reflects your brand.
 A successful Discovery will provide the information our team needs to build a site that is easy-to-use, intuitive to navigate, and allows your target audience the ability to accomplish their intended goals without too much hassle.

 Discovery is about building empathy for the people who will use the website, so we build the right website and solve the right problems.
 The people that use your website will share common goals and traits.
 Similarly, your staff will have their own needs for the system.
 Will the website meet their needs when they add content and post new updates.